Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 June 19, 2025

-So you’ve got a fancy dress and now you need a canopy to match…but how the hell do you even begin to choose a wingsuit canopy?!
+So you’ve got a fancy dress, and now you need a canopy to match…but how the hell do you even begin to choose a wingsuit canopy?!
 Easy.
 You ask the legends who fly the legends.

-We caught up with our JYRO Wingsuiter Athletes—Nicholas Scalabrino, Cornelia Mihai, and Woody (Michael) Smart to find out what they look for in a wingsuit canopy and why the Kraken is still their weapon of choice.
+We caught up with our JYRO Wingsuiter Athletes—Nicholas Scalabrino, Cornelia Mihai, and Woody (Michael) Smart to find out what they look for in a wingsuit canopy

 Cornelia Mihai